techcnet/ProcessPageViewStat/README.md

 !["Time of view"](https://tech-c.net/site/assets/files/1188/time-of-view.jpg)

+## Settings
+You can access the module settings by clicking the Configuration button at the bottom of the records page.
+The settings page is also available in the menu: Modules->Configure->ProcessPageViewStat.

+## IP2Location
+This module uses the IP2Location database from: http://www.ip2location.com.
+This database is required to obtain the country from the IP address.
+IP2Location updates this database at the begin of every month.
+The settings of ProcessPageViewStat offers the ability to automatically download the database monthly.
+Please note, that automatically download will not work if your webspace doesn't allow allow_url_fopen.

+## Dragscroll
+This module uses DragScroll a JavaScript available from: http://github.com/asvd/dragscroll.
+Dragscroll adds the ability in view mode **Day** to drag the records horizontally with the mouse pointer.

+## PhpUserAgent
+This module uses PhpUserAgent available from: https://github.com/donatj/PhpUserAgent.
+PhpUserAgent is required to filter out the browser type and operating system from the server request.

 ## New in version 1.1.0
 A new feature in version 1.1.0 offers the possibility to record user names of logged in visitors.
 Just activate **Record user names** and **Record loggedin user** in the module settings.